2012 United States Senate election in Hawaii: Campaign

-In December 2011, Democratic Senatorial Campaign Committee Chairwoman and U.S. Senator Patty Murray for Washington endorsed Hirono.
+In December 2011, Democratic Senatorial Campaign Committee chairwoman and U.S. Senator Patty Murray for Washington endorsed Hirono.
 U.S. Senator and President Pro Tempore Daniel Inouye for Hawaii also endorsed her.
 Case criticized "D.C. insiders."
 He also argued that he is a fiscal moderate, while Hirono was rated the 6th most liberal member of the U.S. House.
-The Daily Kos blog described Ed Case a "Democratic villain."
+The Daily Kos blog described Ed Case as a "Democratic villain."